This policy is for you if your chosen degree has a September 2023 start date.

 The School of Dentistry does not accept applications from those who are seeking advanced entry on postgraduate courses.
 All applications must be made for the full programme of study.

 Accreditation of Prior Learning Accredited prior learning (APL) is a process undertaken by the University in order to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
-For further information see the corresponding Advanced Entry section of the University of Leeds Taught Admissions Policy.
+For further information see the Advanced entry section of the University of Leeds Taught Admissions Policy.

 Application routes and deadlines

 Applications for part-time postgraduate courses offered by the School of Dentistry should be made via the applicant portal in the same way as for full-time courses.

 Age and safeguarding

-In addition to the information relayed in the corresponding section of the University of Leeds Taught Admissions Policy, please note the General Dental Council stipulates that the lower age limit to practice clinical dentistry is 21.
-Therefore the School of Dentistry is not able to admit any students below the age of 20 at the commencement of study.
-Please see the General Dental Council website for more details.
-See GDC Fitness to Practice.
-A full outline of the School of Dentistry’s policy in relation to criminal records is available in the School’s Criminal Records Policy.
+In addition to the information relayed in the corresponding section of the University of Leeds Taught Admissions Policy, please note that the General Dental Council (GDC) stipulates that the lower age limit to practise clinical dentistry is 21.
+Therefore, the School of Dentistry is not able to admit any students below the age of 20 at the commencement of study.

 Re-applications and former students of the University